HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 RL at its roots is memoised context-sensitive search.

-Harry had the idea of a distributed approach - [goal-seeking systems made up of goal-seeking components](https://dl.acm.org/doi/epdf/10.1145/1045236.1045237).
+Harry Klopf had the idea of a distributed approach - [goal-seeking systems made up of goal-seeking components](https://dl.acm.org/doi/epdf/10.1145/1045236.1045237).
 Generalised reinforcement - a unit could be reinforced by many types of signal.

 Barto and Sutton disposed of one of the two core ideas of Klopf: that goal-seeking systems need to be made out of goal-seeking components.